kpal81xd/docs.krunker.io/docs/unmerged/scene.md

 ### Attach bones
 :::warning
-Bones get punctionation such as `.` and `,` stripped from their names.
-This is an issue with Three.js, not with krunker, for more see this [stackoverflow post mentioning the issue](https://github.com/KhronosGroup/glTF-Blender-Exporter/issues/295#issuecomment-418138071)
+Punctionation such as `.` and `,` get stripped from bone names.
+This is an issue with Three.js, not with krunker, for more see this [github discussion](https://github.com/KhronosGroup/glTF-Blender-Exporter/issues/295#issuecomment-418138071)
 :::

 ```krunkscript